martinmosquera/streaming-storm-rabbit/README.md

 # streaming-storm-rabbit
-A example of Streaming with Storm and with Rabbit
+A example of Streaming with Storm and Rabbit